True Spies Episode 25: The Argonauts

 NARRATOR: The director of the agency at the time was George Tenet.
 Aware that the reputation of US intelligence capabilities wasn’t all it might be, he had persuaded Tony Mendez to blow his own cover and tell the world about Argo.
 That story has now reached a much wider audience thanks to Ben Affleck’s Oscar-winning film of 2013.
 Mark and Cora signed on as consultants.
 They spent a few days on the set in Hollywood, a real one this time.
 And they went back for the premiere.
 Have you seen Argo?
 Did you spot Tony Mendez, the real one?
 If not, go back and have another look.
 The master of disguise is in there, somewhere, but blink and you’ll miss him.

 I’m Vanessa Kirby.
 Join us next week for another brush with True Spies.
 We all have valuable spy skills, and our experts are here to help you discover yours.
-Get an authentic assessment of your spy skills, created by a former head of training at British intelligence, for free now at SPYSCAPE.com.
+Get an authentic assessment of your spy skills, created by a former head of training at British intelligence, now at SPYSCAPE.com.

 Mark Lijek was a Detroit native of Polish descent who had an interest in international events when he joined the US Foreign Service.
 He served as a US Army officer and was later assigned to Washington, DC where he took a job with the State Department.
 Mark was then transferred to Iran as the political situation deteriorated in the 1970s.
 His wife Cora Lijek worked as a consular assistant, joining her husband in Tehran just as things turned violent.
 The couple were among six Americans who managed to escape during an embassy hostage-taking and went into hiding with Canadian diplomats.